quanghd96/run-service-webhook/README.md

 - Add command to run in data/commands. (per command per line)

-- Use username, password in data/auth.json to authen
+- Use username, password in data/auth.json to authen webhook